 - ask a favor then refuse (13)

-- how to say no politely not to work for him (1)
+- how to say no to a friend request (1)